4kk11/gemini-material-transfer/README.md

 # Gemini Material Transfer

-A web application that uses Google's Gemini AI to analyze and transfer materials between images.
+An AI-powered web application that intelligently transfers materials and textures from one image to another using Google's Gemini API.
+Select a material from any source image and apply it to a specific area in your target image with natural, context-aware results.

 ## Demo